 - 21.1.
-The Licensing Authority recognises that this statement of licensing policy should not stand alone but integrate with other local strategies and policies, for example local crime prevention, planning, transport, tourism, race equality schemes, and cultural strategies as well as plans introduced for the management of the town centre. - 21.2.
-The local crime prevention strategy will influence any conditions imposed on a premises licence or club premises certificate in relation to crime and disorder.
-It is important for the Local Authority to fulfil its obligations under section 17 of the Crime and Disorder Act 1998 when carrying out its functions under the 2003 Act.
-Section 17 gives the vital work of crime and disorder reduction a focus across a wide range of local services and putting it at the heart of local decisionmaking.
-It places a duty on certain key Authorities, including the Police and Fire and Rescue to do all they reasonably can to prevent crime and disorder in the area.
+The Licensing Authority recognises that this Statement of Licensing Policy should not stand alone but integrate with other local strategies and policies, for example local crime prevention, planning, transport, tourism, race equality schemes, and cultural strategies as well as plans introduced for the management of the Town Centre. - 21.2.
+The local Crime Prevention strategy will influence any Conditions imposed on a Premises Licence or Club Premises Certificate in relation to crime and disorder.
+It is important for the Local Authority to fulfil its obligations under Section 17 of the Crime and Disorder Act 1998 when carrying out its functions under the 2003 Act.
+Section 17 gives the vital work of crime and disorder reduction a focus across a wide range of local services and putting it at the heart of local decision-making.
+It places a duty on certain key Authorities, including the Police and Fire and Rescue to do all they reasonably can to prevent crime and disorder in the area. - 21.3.
+The Licensing Authority will as a matter of good practice involve Crime and Disorder Reduction Partnerships in decision making to ensure the Licensing Policy includes effective crime and disorder strategies. - 21.4.
+The Licensing Authority believes that the promotion of the arts and cultural activities are an important part in developing the cultural life of the community.
+The Council plays a key role in both providing and facilitating cultural activities within the Borough.
+Neither the Act nor the Council, in the way that it administers the Act, intend the provisions to be a restriction on the provision and promotion of cultural activities, particularly live music and dancing.